Selling a House As-Is: A Simple (but Complete) Guide

 Financial relief

-Repairs and improvements can add up, especially if your home is a fixer-upper.
+Making improvements can add up, especially if you’re selling a house that needs repairs.

 You’ll save money on out-of-pocket expenses when putting up an as-is home for sale.